 To take the study even further, they looked at people around the age of 54.
-It was noted of each person’s savings, how they manage their finances, total wealth as well as all their assets.
+It was noted of each person’s savings, how they manage their finances, their total wealth as well as all their assets.
 No surprise, those who related to their future selves more closely, found themselves in a significantly better financial state.

-Another study by Stanford decided to do more than leave it to people’s imaginations.
+Another study by Stanford decided to do more than leave their future selves to their imagination.
 Instead they created avatars that looked like each study participant.
-Some were given a young avatar, resembling the person at their current age.
-A separate group was given avatars that looked like them but were aged to be about 68 years old.
+Some were given a young avatar, resembling the person at their current age, a separate group was given avatars that looked like them but were aged to be about 68 years old.

-The group that was given the visual of themselves at the age of 68 chose to create a savings plan that was 30% larger than those who saw themselves only in the present time.
+The group that was given the visual aid of themselves at the age of 68 chose to create a savings plan that was 30% larger than those who saw themselves only in the present time.

 So what can you do now to try and help improve your financial situation?
 How do you connect more with your future self if and enhance your ability to withhold gratification?

 I have taken some ideas from my own experience, from The Longevity Book as well as another book about delayed gratification called, The Marshmallow Test.